edward-sentongo/AR-Workshop/README.md

           android:layout_width="match_parent"
           android:layout_height="match_parent"/>
 ```

-Note: we've NOT included explicit ARCore capability checkers in order to make this example easy to follow.

 8. Run your new app om on your phone and scene the scene being created automatically for you